AriFordsham/GHCWiki/building/preparation/windows.md

 1. If you use a shell within Emacs, make sure your `SHELL` environment variable points to the `bash` in `c:/MinGW/msys/1.0/bin`.

-1. **Launch the shell** by starting the 'MinGW Shell' which should be in your start menu.
-  Use `autoconf --version` to check that you have at least version 2.68 of `autoconf`.
+1. **Launch the shell** by starting the 'Command Prompt' (cmd.exe via Run).
+Get into the MingW shell by running 'bash', and  use `autoconf --version` to check that you have at least version 2.68 of `autoconf`.
 Version 2.56 (which was around for a long time) does not work for GHC's build system.

 You should now have a working environment for getting the source for GHC and building it!